kyma-incubator/marketplaces/gardener-addon/manual-install.md

-# Manual Guide to install Kyma on a Gardener Shoot
+# Manual Guide to install Kyma on a Gardener Shoot (without using the Addon)

 ## 1. Prerequisites: